Livin' Thing

 "Livin' Thing" is a song written by Jeff Lynne and performed by Electric Light Orchestra (ELO).
 It appears on ELO's 1976 album A New World Record and was also released as a single.
 Patti Quatro sang uncredited vocals, particularly the "higher and higher" parts.

-In August 2006, "Livin' Thing" was named by the UK's Q as the number 1 "Guilty Pleasure" single of all time – a list designed to celebrate "uncool" but excellent records, and which received considerable publicity.
-The original single had the bonus of having "Fire On High" on the flip side, a tune that became the band's most popular instrumental piece.
+The original single had "Fire On High" on the flip side, a tune that became the band's most popular instrumental piece.
 The UK version was released in a blue vinyl format.